 A plan of study is a form that summarizes all the courses that you need to take for your major.
-Your final plan of study needs to be filled out, signed by your major advisor and then turned into the Degree Auditor in Wilbur Cross by the 4th week of the semester in which you expect to graduate.
-They are available in the main office (OAK 409) and on this website under forms.
+Your final plan of study needs to be submitted in Student Administration by the 4th week of the semester in which you expect to graduate.
+Hard copies of the plan of study are available under “forms“.

 Which catalog year do I follow for my plan of study?

 Your catalog year is the academic year in which you declared any major in the College of Liberal Arts and Sciences.
 You will need to look on your Academic Requirements Report for your “Requirement Term.”
 If you are still not sure, check with your academic advisor.